 How long should a breastfeeding session last?

-The time it takes to breastfeed your baby depends on a number of factors, such as your milk flow, your baby's age and their alertness at time of feeding – a sleepy baby will likely take longer to feed than a fully rested baby.
+The time it takes to breastfeed your baby depends on several factors, such as your milk flow, your baby's age, and their alertness at the time of the feed.
+For example, a sleepy baby will likely take longer to feed than a fully rested baby.